Shusuke-O/shusuke_o.github.io/index.md

 ## Research Experiences

-### Development of Quality Measure toward Movement Smoothness(September 2018 - March 2018)
+### Development of Quality Measure toward Movement Smoothness(September 2020 - May 2021)
 Research Interests - Stroke, Algorithm, Rehabilitation Paper Title - Measuring Movement Quality of the Stroke-Impaired Upper Extremity with a Wearable Sensor: Toward a Smoothness Metric for